RickofManc/community-yoga/README.md

 ![OT Yoga Colour Palette](assets/readme-images/ot-yoga-color-palette.png)

-#### Typography
+#### Fonts

-When researching typography the Proxima Nova font appeared to be common across websites praised for accessibility so with this in mind for the MVP I established Google Fonts, Roboto as the closet font available for free.
+When researching typography the Proxima Nova font appeared to be common typography choice across websites praised for accessibility.
+With this in mind for the MVP I established Google Fonts' Roboto as the closet font to Proximo Nova available for free.
 Roboto was used as the only font across the website to promote a comfortable and consistent theme to users.

 #### Images

 For the MVP it wasn't feasible to produce photography from one of the classes when considering permissions for use of images inline with GDPR.
 Therefore the decision was taken to use free images from the web to communicate what the website represents.
 It was important to show differing ages and genders practicing yoga with just a mat.

 Images were sourced from [Pexels](https://pexels.com/) for the homepage and 'Yoga in Class' pages, whilst [RawPixel](https://rawpixel.com/) provided the images for the 'About Marie' and 'Yoga at Home' pages.
-All images have "alt" attributes to support users with screen readers and the website ranking.
+All images have alt attributes and/or arial-label to support users with screen readers and the website ranking.

 Where necessary images have been resized by width % and height rem to display on differing devices with max screens widths of 640px, 980-1200px, 1200-1600px and +1600px.

-#### Responsiveness

-I made all my call to actions as easy to see as possible.

-* The links in the Nav/Logo are highlighted using a change in background colour and text colour when the mouse is hovered over them.
-* Request a Quote is styled as a button to be more inviting for the users to click.
-I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
-* "Submit link" on the form and the "Contact Us" link in the form have also been styled as a button with a complete colour switch.
-The colour used are the 2 main colours for consistency and because the change between the colours is easy to see.
-* The "Request a Quote" in the main body of index.html and the "Contact us" in the Footer which takes them to the form.
-* The social links will send the user to the company's social media pages.
-They also change colour when hovered over.

 ***

 ### Features

-#### Universal Features Across the Site
+#### Universal Features

 ###### Logo and Navigation Bar
 The Navigation Bar is at the top of the webpage.
 The logo and nav links all change colour and are highlighted when hovered over.
 The nav links direct the user to the correct page of the website.
 When the logo is clicked on it will take the user to the home page.
 When the page is active, I used bootstraps class .text-uppercase.
 This causes all the letters to be capitalized and made the text a different colour.
 By having both these features accessibility is improved.
 When on smaller devices the nav goes underneath the logo and it is centred.
 For the larger screens, the nav is aligned to the right-hand side of the page and is on the same line as the Logo.
 I used white-space:nowrap to stop the (Request a Quote) from splitting when the size of the screen in lowered.
 The colour of the nav is our off-white and the text is the main green colour.